Adelaide 500 crowd revved up by ADF

 He said it was also an opportunity to promote Defence as an employer of choice, especially to young South Australians.

-“On the Thursday of the event, over 3000 school students visit the ADF display zone,” Mr Gleeson said.
+“On the Thursday of the event, more than 3000 school students visit the ADF display zone,” Mr Gleeson said.

 “The ADF and the team at the Adelaide 500 work closely to support recruitment and awareness for career opportunities in the ADF.”

-Mr Gleeson said Air Force’s flying displays, especially the thunderous performances by the fast jet, were crowd favourites and key to setting the event’s fast-paced atmosphere.
+Mr Gleeson said the Royal Australian Air Force’s flying displays, especially the thunderous performances by the fast jet, were crowd favourites and key to setting the event’s fast-paced atmosphere.

 “The Super Hornet certainly announces that the Adelaide 500 is in town,” he said.